Languages Supported

 • Turbopack - Next-gen bundler

-Choose based on your team's preferences—TelemetryOS builds whatever you commit to your repository.
+Choose based on team preferences—TelemetryOS builds whatever is committed to the repository.

 Browser API Access